HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/bulk-import-connections.md

 If a connection fails to import, an error will be displayed in the result column.
 The error message will indicate what the cause of the error was.
 Typical errors include:
 - Termination device does not exist.
 - Connection ID does not exist.
-- Termination port does not exist (when auto-generate ports option is disabled)
+- Termination port does not exist (when the Auto Generate Ports option is disabled).
 - Custom Property field does not exist.
 :::